emissary-ingress/emissary/user-guide/install.md

              containerPort: 8080
    ```

-2. Deploy the `quote` service to the cluster by typing `kubectl apply -f quote.yaml`.
+2. Deploy the `quote` service to the cluster by typing the command `kubectl apply -f quote.yaml`.

 3. Now, create a `Mapping` configuration that tells Ambassador to route all traffic from `/backend/` to the `quote` service.
 Copy the YAML and save to a file called `quote-backend.yaml`.